ianisms/node-smssend/README.md

 # node-smssend
-Dead simple zero cost SMS sending tool for node apps.
+Dead simple zero cost SMS sending tool for node apps inspired by [TextBelt](https://github.com/typpo/textbelt).

 Utilizes a map of providers to send a single SMS message to a cell phonme number via the given providers SMS via email service.
 ## Setup